pow-auth/pow/README.md

 ### Ecto changeset

-The user module has a fallback `changeset/2` method.
-If you want to add custom validations, you can use the `pow_changeset/2` method like so:
+The user module has a fallback `changeset/2` function.
+If you want to add custom validations, you can use the `pow_changeset/2` function like so:

 ```elixir
 defmodule MyApp.Users.User do